Ruqqy-Olaide/My-Data-Analysis-Assessments-And-Reports/Python-Bike-Purchase-And-Analysis_README.md

 # Bike-Purchase-Analysis-Report

-1. Title
-Bike Purchase Analysis: The Influence of Factors such as Income, Gender, and Marital Status.
+1. Title: Bike Purchase Analysis: The Influence of Factors such as Income, Gender, and Marital Status.

 2. Introduction: